 The second wave, which emerged concurrently with the first, focused on state constitutions rather than the federal constitution.
 Plaintiff groups argued that disparities in funding across school districts - largely resulting from differences in property tax revenues - ran afoul of state equal protection and education clauses.
 This approach had limited success, with courts in six states overturning their school finance formulas while 13 other state formulas were upheld (Baker, Green and Richards, 2008, p.
 86).
 The beginning of the third wave, which was also based on state constitutional provisions, is usually marked by the 1989 Kentucky Supreme Court's decision in Rose v.
 Council for Better Education.
 That case shifted the focus toward "adequate" education funding, where adequacy was defined in terms of funding sufficient to produce adequate student outcomes.
-Rose was followed by several successful third wave challenges throughout the 1990s and early 2000s.3 signs of a waning of political will on the part of some state courts to rule against state legislatures or to maintain oversight of school funding as part of existing remedial processes.
+Rose was followed by several successful third wave challenges throughout the 1990s and early 2000s.

+Yet the successes of the 1990s have given way to some judicial reluctance to engage (Welner & Gebhardt, forthcoming).
+From 2007 through 2009, there were some signs of a waning of political will on the part of some state courts to rule against state legislatures or to maintain oversight of school funding as part of existing remedial processes.
 State courts in Arizona (Espinoza v.
 State, 2008), Oklahoma (Oklahoma Education Association v.
 State, 2007), Missouri (Committee for Educational Equality v.
 State of Missouri, 2009) Nebraska (Nebraska Coalition for Educational Equity and Adequacy v.
 Heineman, 2007), South Dakota (Davis v.
-State of South Dakota, 2009),4 and New Jersey (Abbott v.
-Burke, 2009) upheld as constitutional their states' existing state school funding formulas, rejecting claims by plaintiffs that those funding systems deprive poor and minority children of much-needed resources.
+State of South Dakota, 2009), and New Jersey (Abbott v.
+Burke, 2009) upheld as constitutional their states' existing state school funding formulas, rejecting claims by plaintiffs that those funding systems deprive poor and minority children of muchneeded resources.
 While the degree of funding inequities and inadequacies varies widely in these six states, the overall sense from the decisions rendered in these cases was one of judicial retreat and deference to the politics of legislative decision-making.